fadihanna123/my-cv/README.md

 ## 🌐 Deployment

-The project is configured for deployment on Netlify and can be accessed at [my-cv123.netlify.app](https://my-cv123.netlify.app)
+The project is configured for deployment on Netlify.

 ## 📁 Project Structure